klouderone/cornev4promicroedition/README.md

 ## Cases

-The enclosed case uses 7mm M2 standoffs.
+The enclosed case uses 7mm M2 standoffs, for both the PCB and the oled covers.

 Ordering/Printing: Each Case has its own folder, and all parts needed for each case are located in that folder.